 Individuals who do not pick up their permit on the assigned date may forfeit their ability to park on campus and their application will be moved to the back of the list for further consideration.

 If you would like extra support in a class, take advantage of our peer tutoring.
-The individual tutor request form, small group, and supplemental instruction schedules will be posted online and emailed to students in selected classes.
-For more information on tutoring, contact Katy Betnar, Director of the Learning Center (firstname.lastname@example.org).
+The individual tutor request form, small group, and supplemental instruction schedules will be posted on the peer tutoring page and emailed to students in selected classes.
+For more information on tutoring, contact Katy Betnar, Director of the Learning Center at firstname.lastname@example.org.

 University College will offer study skills workshops during Welcome Weekend.
 In addition to the workshops, students can make an individual appointment with Jessica Buickus (email@example.com) to identify and develop appropriate strategies to improve their learning.
 Areas of focus may include strategic time/task management, goal setting and motivation, textbook reading, note-taking and preparing for exams.

 If you have a documented disability and are in need of accommodations, please contact Ms. Katy Betnar at firstname.lastname@example.org.
 The Disability Support Services Office is located in Conyngham Hall.
-The documentation guidelines and related information can be found online.
+For more information, please review the online documentation guidelines and related information.